MuffinTheDragon/email-parser/README.md

 # email-parser
 Parser written in Java to extract and organize e-mails from an input file.
 User can write an e-mail using the application and save it into a file.
 User can also open a file and display its contents in the application.
+The save format below can also be found in the src folder.

 -------------------------------------------------------------------------------------